redhat-cop/openshift-migration-best-practices/planning.md

 This section describes migration strategies for applications.

 ### MTC-based promotion workflow
-If you use the MTC based solution please reference the below image for the anticipated workflow accordingly
+If you use the MTC based solution please reference the below image for the anticipated workflow accordingly.

 ![MTC-based](./images/mtc-promotion-flow.png)

 ### CI/CD-based promotion workflow
-If you use the CI/CD based solution please reference the below image for the anticipated workflow accordingly
+If you use the CI/CD based solution please reference the below image for the anticipated workflow accordingly.

 ![CI-CD-based](./images/ci-cd-promotion-flow.png)